Bradley University: Athletics

 Bradley baseball advanced to the College World Series in 1950 and 1956.
 In 1956, the team qualified for the Final Four, falling to eventual champion Minnesota in the semifinals.
-In 2015, the Bradley baseball team received an at-large bid to the NCAA postseason baseball tournament, the school's first appearance in the tournament since 1968.
-After finishing the regular season with a record of 32–18, the Braves advanced to the Missouri Valley conference tournament championship game by defeating Evansville, Indiana State, and #11 nationally ranked Dallas Baptist and were ultimately defeated by #8 nationally ranked Missouri State 5–2.
-After finishing the season with the #19 RPI in the nation and a record of 35–19, the Braves were placed in the Louisville regional as the #2 seed, along with #3 seeded Michigan, #4 seeded Morehead State and #1 seed host Louisville.
+In 2015, the Bradley baseball team received an at-large bid to the NCAA postseason baseball tournament, the school's first appearance since 1968.
+After finishing the regular season with a record of 32–18, the Braves advanced to the Missouri Valley Conference tournament championship game by defeating Evansville, Indiana State, and #11 nationally ranked Dallas Baptist and were ultimately defeated by #8 nationally ranked Missouri State 5–2.
+After finishing the season with the #19 RPI in the nation and a record of 35–19, the Braves were placed in the Louisville regional as the #2 seed, along with #3 seeded Michigan, #4 seeded Morehead State, and the number one seed host Louisville.
 Video taken at the team's selection show viewing party shows the team excitement when they learned they would be participating in the NCAA tournament.
 When the Braves earned a 9–4 victory over Morehead State, they snapped a streak of 9 straight losses in NCAA postseason play dating back to the third round of the College World Series in 1956 when they defeated Wyoming 12–8.

-The Bradley men's and women's cross country teams were MVC champions in 2015.
-In 2016 the men won the MVC championship again and placed 5th at regionals while the women were MVC runner ups.
-In 2018, the BU men's cross country team won the MVC yet again and qualified for the NCAA Championship meet in Madison, Wisconsin, where they finished 24th, outpacing their #25 national ranking.
+In the Missouri Valley Conference Esports league, Bradley competes in Overwatch 2 and Rocket League.
+In 2024, Bradley's Overwatch 2 team secured 2nd place in the conference, behind Illinois State University, after competing in an in-person tournament at Illinois State's Esports facility.
+At the same event, Bradley's Rocket League team lost to Southern Illinois University Carbondale in the semi-finals.

 The university does not have a football team.
 The football program was disbanded in 1970.

-Bradley University was a member of the Illinois Intercollegiate Athletic Conference from 1910 to 1937.

-Groups and activities

-Speech Team

-Bradley University is home to the most successful speech team in the nation, with their American Forensics Association Championship winning streak from 1980 through 2000 only broken in 1994 and 1995.
-Bradley has garnered 141 individual national titles and 39 team sweepstakes over the last 30 years.
-Bradley's forensics team hosts the nation's oldest intercollegiate competition, known as the L.E.
-Norton Invitational named after former forensics director L.E.
-Norton.
-The team also hosts an annual tournament for high school speech teams, known as the George Armstrong Invitational.